web64/php-nlp-client/README.md

 | CoreNLP  | 6 languages  | Java | CoreNLP Standalone server |
 | Spacy.io  | 7 languages | Python | NLP Server |

-If you are dealing with text in English or one of the major European language you will get teh best results with CoreNLP or Spacy.io.
+If you are dealing with text in English or one of the major European language you will get the best results with CoreNLP or Spacy.io.

 The quality of extracted entities with Polyglot is not great, but for many languages it is the only available option at the moment.